Red River Kart Club

 1. The flagman and Race Director will be the final word for all on-track activity.

 4. Aggressive driving will not be tolerated.
 The Competition Director and/or Board Members will review the situation and issue any penalties.
-Minimum penalty will be a 1-week suspension.
+The minimum penalty will be a 1-week suspension.

 5. After the checkered flag, drivers will slow to a safe speed and exit the track and proceed to the scaling area.